microbit-foundation/python-editor-v3/README.md

 <figure>
   <img src="https://user-images.githubusercontent.com/44397098/163186656-5581f75d-20b0-4e3f-8272-8c1aa76ba973.png" alt="Screenshot of the Python editor showing the code editing area and Reference documentation" width="100%">
-  <figcaption>You can try out the micro:bit-branded deployment of the alpha at https://python.microbit.org/v/alpha</figcaption>
+  <figcaption>You can try out the micro:bit-branded deployment of the beta at https://python.microbit.org/v/beta</figcaption>
 </figure>

 ## Developing the editor